ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

 # Quick Preview of ROCK 5B

-**Work in progress**
+**(Work in progress)**

 ![](../media/rock5b_front_back.jpg)

-On the beginning of July 2022 Radxa sent out a couple Rev. 1.3 dev samples of their long awaited ROCK 5B as part of a [Debug Party](https://forum.radxa.com/t/rock-5b-debug-party-invitation/10483).
+On the beginning of July 2022 Radxa sent out a couple Rev. 1.3 dev samples of their long awaited ROCK 5B as part of a [Debug Party](https://forum.radxa.com/t/rock-5b-debug-party-invitation/10483) to spot HW and SW problems.
 In the following we have a quick look on it focusing on Linux, headless operation and bring-up challenges so if you're interested in Android, gaming or similar stuff this is not for you.

 ## Overview